Dissimilar Metal Welding in the Electronics Industry

 As we have discussed previously dissimilar metal welding arises where metals which naturally resist each other are successfully welded together.
-SPI’s range of fiber lasers are ideal for the dissimilar metal welding process, which is particularly important within the electronics industry.
+SPI’s range of fiber lasers are ideal for welding of metals, including dissimilar ones, which is particularly important within the electronics industry.

 The electronics industry is a vast industry, encompassing many other sectors within it.
 Batteries in the battery industry, electric cars in the automotive industry (often called “e-mobility”) and electronic medical devices from the medical sector all fall under the large umbrella that is electronics.